 Contents

 1 Gallery 2

 2 Race Rules 3

-3 Handicap System 3
+3 Handicap System

+3.1 Current handicap data for the fleet 4

 4 East Coast Cruise 4

 Gallery

 Race Rules

 Handicap System

 The club uses the Byron James handicap system.
 The system is based on measurements taken from thousands of yachts along with race data - which is used to calculate a boats theoretical hull speed and a handicap which adjusts race finishes.